Installation#

 command to

-install other packages (e.g. mamba -h
+install other packages (e.g. conda -h

 will print out help on

-how to use the mamba
+how to use the conda

 command).

-Or… Use an existing anaconda/miniconda install#
+Or… Use an existing anaconda/miniconda install¶

 If you want to use an existing anaconda or miniconda installation,